Can Microcanonical Langevin Dynamics Leverage Mini-Batch Gradient Noise?: Introduction

 \section{Introduction}

 The quest for more efficient and robust Markov chain Monte Carlo (MCMC) samplers is central to advancing high-dimensional Bayesian inference.
-For years, Hamiltonian Monte Carlo \citep[HMC;][]{neal_2011_MCMCUsing} has been the dominant paradigm for navigating the complex posteriors of modern machine learning models.
+For years, Hamiltonian Monte Carlo \citep[HMC;][]{duane1987hybrid, neal_2011_MCMCUsing} has been the dominant paradigm for navigating the complex posteriors of modern machine learning models.
 However, the recently proposed microcanonical HMC \citep{robnik2023microcanonical} and its Langevin-based counterpart, the microcanonical Langevin Monte Carlo \citep[MCLMC;][]{Jakob_fluc} sampler, have proven to be a powerful new alternative.
 By simulating dynamics on a constant-energy surface, MCLMC is uniquely equipped to explore challenging posteriors, such as those of a Bayesian neural network (BNN), much faster than traditional HMC-based methods \citep{robnik2024black, sommer2025mile}.

-Despite its promising results, MCLMC faces a critical limitation that has so far confined its impact and application: its reliance on full-dataset gradients.
+Despite its promising results, MCLMC, just like most MCMC algorithms, faces a critical limitation that has so far confined its impact and application: its reliance on full-dataset gradients.
 This makes it computationally infeasible for large-scale problems omnipresent in modern machine learning.
 Despite the existence of other stochastic gradient MCMC (SGMCMC) methods \citep{welling2011sgld, chen2014stochastic, girolami2011riemann}, dealing with the gradient noise induced by mini-batching the dataset, MCLMC behaves differently in noisy systems. \citet{Jakob_fluc} showed that Langevin noise in MCLMC does not require a corresponding damping term for convergence and does not affect the stationary distribution.
-As the noise in stochastic gradient often resembles Langevin noise, this suggests that mini-batched MCLMC may work \emph{without} any additional noise injection.
+As the noise in stochastic gradients is often assumed to resemble Langevin noise, this suggests that mini-batched MCLMC may work \emph{without} any additional noise injection.
 This stands in contrast to stochastic HMC or Langevin samplers, which in practice are typically run in a heavily overdamped regime, likely at the cost of efficiency.
+Rather, our perspective is closer to Langevin-type analyses of stochastic optimization dynamics \citep{mandt_2017_StochasticGradientb}, while considering fundamentally different dynamics.
 This research gap motivates the central question of our work:

 \textit{Can microcanonical dynamics leverage mini-batch gradient noise, and thereby be made scalable to modern deep learning?}